OpenMS/pyopenms-docs/README.md

 Installation is best done through [PyPI](https://pypi.python.org/pypi/pyopenms) (the Python package index) where binary packages are provided for the release versions of OpenMS, covering Linux/Mac/Windows.
+Alternatively, it is available on (bio)conda.

 Documentation
 =============